2008–09 Florida Panthers season

 The 2008–09 Florida Panthers season was the 15th season for the franchise in the National Hockey League (NHL).
-The 2008–09 season was also the eighth consecutive season in which the Panthers did not make the Stanley Cup playoffs, finishing level on points with the qualifying Montreal Canadiens, but suffering from an inferior head-to-head record (1–3), the decisive tiebreaker.
+The 2008–09 season was also the eighth consecutive season in which the Panthers did not make the Stanley Cup playoffs for the first time in franchise history, finishing level on points with the qualifying Montreal Canadiens, but suffering from an inferior head-to-head record (1–3), the decisive tiebreaker.

 On June 14, 2008, the Panthers named Peter DeBoer head coach and signed him to a multi-year contract.
 Former head coach Jacques Martin had resigned from the position but retained his position as general manager.

 Preseason

 The Florida Panthers played seven preseason exhibition games before the start of the regular season.
 The team went on a road trip across North America to play six games on six consecutive nights, winning only the first two games.
 The trip included the first-ever NHL game played on Prince Edward Island, against the New York Islanders.
 After one final preseason game at home, the Panthers finished the preseason with a 3–2–2 record.